obniz/obniz/doc/uart.md

 ```

 ## readText
-return received data as string which received and you don't get yet.
+It returns the data that are received but not yet used as string.

 ```Javascript